One-hour coherent optical storage in an atomic frequency comb memory

 The experiments are conducted after the sample is cooled to 1.7 K.

 The laser is locked to an ultra-stable plano-concave cavity at 580.039 nm, with a linewidth well below 10 kHz.
 The pump and probe beam are independently generated by acoustic-optic modulators (AOM) in the double-pass configuration.
-Then the pump and probe beam are overlapped with each other inside the crystal with a diameter of 200 and 50 $\mu$m, respectively.
+Then the pump and probe beam are overlapped with each other inside the crystal with a diameter of 200 and 50 $\mu$m respectively, and an angle of approximately 30 mrad with each other.
 The beams double pass the crystal, and the transmitted probe beam is collected by a single-mode fiber.
 The probe beam is then combined with a reference laser at a locked frequency offset of 43.66 MHz for optical heterodyne detection.
 The beat signal is captured by a photodetector and demodulated to give the amplitude of the signals.